 BIO 346.
-ANIMAL BEHAVIOR FOUR CREDITS
+ANIMAL BEHAVIOR

 Animal Behavior is a course emphasizing behavior as the response of an organism to physical and social environmental change and covering the processes that determine when changes in behavior occur and what form the changes take.
 Laboratories, using local fauna, demonstrate principles discussed in lecture.
 Three hours of lecture and three hours of laboratory per week.
 Offered in alternate years.
-Fee: \$105.
+This course satisfies the requirement for a course with an emphasis in quantitative biology.
+Fee: \$120.